 And while of late there’s been chatter of its growing dining scene and thriving arts and culture, it’s still not a destination high on the weekender list.
 Here’s why it should be.

-1. Its beaches are world class
+1. Newcastle’s beaches are world class

 Fringed with a stunning coastline, Newcastle is heaven for swimmers, surfers and sunbathers alike.
 The most popular stretches of sand include Nobbys Beach, which is home to the historic 1858 Nobbys Lighthouse and a safe spot for swimming; Newcastle Beach with its historic Art Deco ocean baths and Canoe Pool, which is perfect spot for kids to splash about in; and Merewether Beach, a famous surfing beach that also boasts beautiful ocean baths and home to surfing comp Surfest every year.
 You can also take a dip in the Bogey Hole, which was cut into the rocks by convicts in 1819.
 Known originally as Commandant’s Baths, it was constructed for the personal use of Commandant Morisset and is a popular public swimming hole today.